por10940/Tigriopus_ASE/Input files/Readme.txt

-The folder contains input files for the model
+This folder contains input files for the model

+9679UniqueReads.csv = filtered raw unique mapped reads each Column name = Cross_Treatment_Replicate_Read
+    Cross: Parents = SD and SCN (SC in the manuscript) F1 hybrid = SCfxSDm and SDfxSCm
+    Treatment: 20 = control, 35 = heat stress
+    Replicate: 2015 = replicate#1, 2016 = replicate#2 (each biological replicate was made independently on that year)
+    Read: number of reads mapped to SD or SC allele

-The gene number in the input file is corresponding with the contig names in the 9679ContigNames.csv file
+9679ContigName.csv = file contain matching reference contig names and gene names from blast The gene number in the input file is corresponding with the contig names in the 9679ContigNames.csv file